Tristinsorrells1/fitlit/README.md

 - Write modular, reusable code that follows SRP (Single Responsibility Principle).
 - Implement a robust testing suite using TDD.
 - Make network requests to retrieve data.
+- Work with a local server and make network requests to API endpoints to retrieve and manipulate data.
+- Implement best practices for accessibility

 ## Technologies Used:
 - HTML, CSS, and Javascript